ashfarhangi/Algorithms_Data_Structures_Notes/README.md

 - [COT 5405: Design & Analysis Algorithms](http://www.cs.ucf.edu/~sharma/COT5405)
 - [COT 6410: Computational Complexity](http://www.cs.ucf.edu/courses/cot6410/Spring2021/COT6410Spring2021.html)

-Solving any algorithm problem:
+How to solving algorithm problems:
 ==============================

 ![](media/807b5c8aee182baaa1713c01e98994f9.png)

 Think in simple term:

-1. Don’t panic

-2. What are the inputs
+1. What are the inputs

-3. What are the outputsa
+2. What are the outputs

-4. Solve the problem
+3. Step-by-step ways that can connect the two

 **Next:**

-Do some examples on paper/mind, find **relationship** between input and output, finally, test some cases.
+Do some examples on paper or on your mind.
+The trick is to find the correct **relationships** between input and output.

-Try solve the problem **On paper first**.

-Write algorithm.
-Pseudocode.
+Finally, you can test some cases and fine-tune your approach for special cases.

+Writing the algorithm can be done by writing the _pseudocode_.

-Example 1 [Code included]: Write an algorithm /code that counts the difference of two dates.
+Question 1: Write an algorithm/program that returns the difference of two dates.

-Ask yourself:

-Dates, DF, are all the inputs are valid?
-1st data 2nd Second date must not be older than 1: invalid input
+**Step 1: Ask yourself the following questions**

+Q: For inputs (dates), what are the valid inputs?
-How input are encoded? (yyyy,mm,dd)
+Q: How input are encoded? (yyyy,mm,dd)

-Output return a number because we can do things with return value rather printing it
+Q: Possible output returns? (an integer)

 ![](media/aafcce2fa1d4355bed1f9c7f5850c437.png)

-First code: writing a block that makes the solution to work.
-Solve with a single simple case.
+**Step 2: Write simple code that works partially for the problem**
+- Chances are, you need to consider all possible conditions.
+Often, this results in getting stuck in finding the perfect solutions.
+Hence, its advisable that you find the simplest solution that works.
+E,g, solve with a single simple case.

+Tips:
 Break into simple parts so that we can see our progress.
 Write simple small codes that work
 No need to figure out all the details.

-Consider that you will procrastinate later
+# Concepts:

 Big O Notion:
 =============